vyavasthita/mail-integration/README.md

 - This app is tested on Ubuntu 22.04 LTS.
 - Automated unit tests have been written using pytest.
 - Automated Unit test coverage is 0%.

+### Email Rules
+I have created one email_rules.json file having all rules to apply and the actions to take on those rules.
+Under action section, we need to use labels.
+Name

 ### :pencil: Notes
 Application is tested with root user of mysql db.